univention/univention-corporate-server/doc/architecture/concepts/index.rst

 Concepts
 ********

-Univention Corporate Server (UCS) unites numerous concepts to support administrators with their identity and infrastructure management tasks.
+|UCS| unites numerous concepts to support administrators with their identity and
+infrastructure management tasks.

-The following concepts explain how UCS uses them and are organized top-down:
+The following concepts explain how UCS uses them:

 #. :ref:`concept-domain`
 #. :ref:`concept-replication`